abdullahkassem/simplePostsApp/README.md

     - I struggled at first because after searching online I found different and often conflicting definitions of what a SPA is.
     - The "old school" SPA definition is
         >SPA would be an application that handles all data fetching, rendering, and routing entirely client-side". [[1]](#references)
-    - Other definitions that are more felxible, like
+    - Other definitions that are more flexible, like
         >A single page application is a website or web application that dynamically rewrites a current web page with new data from the web server, instead of the default method of a web browser loading entire new pages. [[2]](#references)

-- According to my understanding and research, by sticking with the first definition, I would have to use the reactRouter for example, however doing so is not advisable in Next.js as it will mean that I am not utilizing the main benifits of Next.js and not using it properly.
+- According to my understanding and research, by sticking with the first definition, I would have to use the reactRouter for example, however doing so is not advisable in Next.js as it will mean that I am not utilizing the main benefits of Next.js and not using it properly.

 - So I decided that I will perform client side routing using [Next/Link component](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#link-component).
-This will allow me to acheive client side navigation, while still being able to make use of Next.js's prefetching and server side rendering(SSR).
+This will allow me to achieve client side navigation, while still being able to make use of Next.js's prefetching and server side rendering(SSR).

-- Since no new doccuments will be loaded during page navigation, that means that my app still qualifies to be a SPA.
+- Since no new documents will be loaded during page navigation, that means that my app still qualifies to be a SPA.

+## Features

+- You can Like posts and the liked posts will be saved locally so next time you visit it will still be there.
+- Favorites Page containing the liked posts.
+- Responsive Design (Mobile First Approach)
+- Lazy Loading and Suspense to improve both the initial load time and user experience.
+- Client side routing for an SPA feel.
+- Custom APIs to fetch posts, this way client side data fetching, SSG, and SSR are possible to implement.
+(I used Client Side fetching)

+## Future improvements
+- Improve website performance
+- Add more functionalities
+- Make design more interactive.

 <!-- I got the getting started section from https://github.com/ixartz/Next-js-Boilerplate/blob/main/README.md?plain=1 -->